FluxVibe/SolarBASIC/README.md

 To everyone who loves retro computing, tiny languages, and glowing READY> prompts — this project is dedicated to you.

+And to everyone who may contribute to SolarBASIC in the future — thank you in advance.
+This project is not something that can be completed by one person alone.
+All forms of contribution are equally valuable, whether it’s proposing ideas, submitting code, reporting bugs, improving documentation, or participating in discussions.

+Let’s grow, learn, and build a better small language together.

 READY>